GraphScope/portal/docs/interactive/pages/interactive/getting_started.md

 # Getting Started

 Welcome to GraphScope Interactive!
-This guide will walk you through setting up and running your first queries with our system using `gsctl` [CLI](TODO) tool.
+This guide will walk you through setting up and running your first queries with our system using `gsctl` [CLI](client_apis/gsctl) tool.

-TODO(longbin): refer to Client APIs when the docs are ready

 ## Install Interactive